-Frank Black and Southeast Investments, N.C., Inc. (SEI) challenge the adjudication of their liberty and property at the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
+Frank Black and Southeast Investments, N.C., Inc. (SEI), challenge the adjudication of their liberty and property at the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
 Black and SEI have spent over five years in FINRA's agency adjudication but have yet to have their constitutional claims considered by a court.
-Black has been permanently barred from his profession and both he and SEI face \$146,000 in assessed fines, even as the administrative adjudication presses on without a final resolution or review by any court.
+FINRA permanently barred Black from his profession and imposed \$146,000 fines on him and SEI.
+Black has been prohibited from practicing his profession since March 2019.
+Over four years later, on December 7, 2023, the SEC issued an opinion and order reviewing FINRA's decision.
+The SEC decision vacated the bar and reduced the fines, but it remanded the case to FINRA to re-adjudicate Black's alleged regulatory violations.
+Thus, seven years into FINRA's prosecution of Black, and a decade after the conduct giving rise to the alleged violations, he must go through with the adjudication process again.
+However,